PaulinaJohn/InterviewQs-Total_Grocery_Sales-SQL/README.md

 * You cannot use the ORDER BY command in common table expressions (CTEs), views, amongst others, in MSSQL but, this can be done in PostgreSQL and BigQuery.
 * Although I only mentioned it as an alternative in the data insertion part of my PostgreSQL file and didn't have to use it, the TO_DATE function only works with PostgreSQL.
 The other two have their alternative(s) to the function, if and when necessary.

-** What PostgreSQL and MSSQL considers 'Schema', appears to be considered 'Datasets' in BigQuery.
+** What PostgreSQL and MSSQL considers 'Schema' is what appears to be called 'Dataset' in BigQuery.
 BigQuery looks to assign the 'Schema' nomenclature to table column description.